ineshbose/boyd_bot_messenger/README.md

 <a href="https://m.me/uofgbot"><img src="https://img.shields.io/badge/Messenger--9cf?style=flat-square&logo=messenger" />
 <a href="https://www.behance.net/gallery/93421281/Glasgow-University-Timetable-Bot"><img src="https://img.shields.io/badge/Behance--lightgrey?style=flat-square&logo=behance" /></a>

-This repository is for the Flask version of the Boyd Bot.
+This repository is for the Flask version of the Boyd Bot - a chatbot helping university students with their timetable. <br />
+This version is specific to [University of Glasgow](https://www.gla.ac.uk/), and uses [Facebook Messenger](https://www.facebook.com/messenger) and [Dialogflow](https://dialogflow.com/).

 ## Set-Up
 ### Packages